MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/cordova-apps/index.md

 > Learn more about the [Cordova WKWebView plug-in](https://github.com/apache/cordova-plugin-wkwebview-engine).

-> **Update:** Using cordova-plugin-wkwebview-engine plugin in Cordova application throws error "Cross origin requests are only supported for HTTP” and results in direct update failure.
+> **Update:** Using `cordova-plugin-wkwebview-engine` plugin in Cordova application throws error *Cross origin requests are only supported for HTTP* and results in direct update failure.
 To overcome this, your application will require an additional plugin called [cordova-plugin-wkwebviewxhrfix](https://www.npmjs.com/package/cordova-plugin-wkwebviewxhrfix).
 You can find the defect [here](https://issues.apache.org/jira/browse/CB-10143).

 ## Further reading
 {: #further-reading }